Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Model Framework

-For RL problem, the agent’s objective is to maximize its expected reward.
+For the RL problem, the agent’s objective is to maximize its expected reward.
 The reward can assess the quality of each action.
-What's more, the agent optimizes the strategy under the guidance of the reward.
-Noting the cumulative reward as $R_t$ in time t:
+Furthermore, the agent optimizes the strategy under the guidance of the reward, noting the cumulative reward as $R_t$ in time $t$: